-Mayne Yard construction update - April and May 2025
+Mayne Yard construction update - June and July 2025

-In April and May 2025, works will continue in the Mayne Yard stabling facility including rock breaking, earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.
+In June and July 2025, works will continue in the Mayne Yard stabling facility including rock breaking, earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.

 Details of Work

-During April and May 2025, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:
+During June and July 2025, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:

 - Continue installation of fencing and inground services within Mayne Yard East